K-Winkles/kianasworld/content/root/crusaderkings/characters/liudolfinger/emelrich.md

 +++
 author = "Kiana Alessandra"
-title = "Kaiser Emelrich Liudolfinger" date = "2020-07-09"
-description = "The third Kaiser of the Holy Roman Empire" tags = [
+title = "Kaiser Emelrich 'The Merry' Liudolfinger" date = "2020-07-09" description = "The third Kaiser of the Holy Roman Empire" tags = [